Welcome to Year 2 2018 - 19

 volunteers with floristry expertise who could help the children to learn how to make traditional advent wreaths.

 Throughout the year we will be focusing on the basic skills across the curriculum.
 We will be encouraging the children to continue developing skills such as handwriting, reading, spelling and mathematics.
-In English this half term the children will be writing their own version fairy tales, character descriptions and riddles.
-In maths the focus will be on place value, addition and subtraction.
+In English this half term the children will be investigating the book ‘The Story Machine’.
+In maths the focus will be on multiplication and division.
 Reading will see children build on the phonics skills they worked so hard on last year, as well as developing the ability to predict, infer, retrieve and discuss.